origindesign/origin-drop-8/README.md

 lando pull --database=dev
 ```
 - This way, the local and the dev site are using the same UUID so we can use config manager
-- If drush fails because of permission errors, skip this and continue through the next steps to push your first commit, let circle build a new version of Drush to push to Pantheon, then revisit this setup after.
+- If drush fails because of permission errors, skip this and continue through the next steps to push your first commit, let circle build a new version of Drush to push to Pantheon, then revisit this step after.

 ## 5. Configuring Circle CI